mrrusof/mrrusof.github.io/_posts/2016-04-24-arbitrage.markdown

 [<img src="/assets/2016-04-24.approach-example-candidate-1-2-3-1.png" alt="" style="width: 700px; display: block; margin-left: auto; margin-right: auto;" />](/assets/2016-04-24.approach-example-candidate-1-2-3-1.png)

-The prefix edge `1 -> 2` is given by the input graph.
+The weight of prefix edge `1 -> 2` is given by the input graph.
-The suffix path is the most beneficial path of length 2 from `2` to `1`.
+The weight of suffix path is given by the most beneficial path of length 2 from `2` to `1`.
 In this case there is only one most beneficial path of length 2 from `2` to `1`, `2 3 1`.
 The rate of the candidate is 1 which is not profitable and therefore not a solution.
 We search the rest of the candidates by repeating the process for each root and child.